btashii/Smart-Watch/README.md

 Project Developed from Jan 2020 - Present [On Hold] This is the interface programming on the smart watch!

-This watch:
--Uses the Raspberry Pi Zero W.
--Features a PiTFT touchscreen.
--Consists of a Metro-Styled GUI using HTML, CSS and Javascript.
+This watch uses the Raspberry Pi Zero W and features a PiTFT touchscreen.
+It consists of a Metro-Styled GUI using HTML, CSS and Javascript.
--Powered by a 3.7V 2500 mAh Lithium Polymer battery.
+It is also powered by a 3.7V 2500 mAh Lithium Polymer battery.

 <h1 align = "center">Smart Watch Interface</h1>
 <p align="center">